python-graphblas/python-graphblas/docs/index.rst

 Initialization
 --------------

-There is a mechanism to initialize ``grblas`` with a context prior to use.
+There is a mechanism to initialize ``graphblas`` with a context prior to use.
 This allows for setting the backend to use as well as the blocking/non-blocking mode.
 If the context is not initialized, a default initialization will be performed automatically.

 .. code-block:: python

-    import grblas as gb
+    import graphblas as gb
     # Context initialization must happen before any other imports
     gb.init('suitesparse', blocking=True)

-    # Now we can import other items from grblas
+    # Now we can import other items from graphblas
-    from grblas import binary, semiring
+    from graphblas import binary, semiring
-    from grblas import Matrix, Vector, Scalar
+    from graphblas import Matrix, Vector, Scalar

 Performant User Defined Functions
 ---------------------------------

-``grblas`` requires ``numba`` which enables compiling user-defined Python functions to native machine code for use in GraphBLAS.
+Python-graphblas requires ``numba`` which enables compiling user-defined Python functions to native machine code for use in GraphBLAS.

 Example customized UnaryOp:

 .. code-block:: python

-    from grblas import unary
+    from graphblas import unary
-    from grblas.operator import UnaryOp
+    from graphblas.operator import UnaryOp

     def force_odd_func(x):
         if x % 2 == 0: